Table of Contents[Hide][Show]

-Unfortunately, they contain carrageenan and maltodextrin: ingredients I try to avoid.
-They also cost about $5 (or more in airports), which makes them much pricer than our normal breakfast options.
-In fact, for our whole family to eat them, we’d have to spend almost $40.00!
+Unfortunately, they contain carrageenan and maltodextrin, ingredients I try to avoid.
+They also cost about $5 (or more in airports), which makes them much pricier than our normal breakfast options.
+In fact, for our whole family to eat them we’d have to spend almost $40.00!

 Why Sous Vide Rocks

-I’ve been experimenting with Sous Vide cooking for about six months and it has become one of my go-to kitchen gadgets.
-If you aren’t familiar with it- Sous Vide cooking uses circulating water at a carefully controlled temperature to achieve incredible results.
-The best steaks, chicken and eggs I’ve ever cooked were cooked in a sous vide.
+I’ve been experimenting with sous vide cooking for about six months and it has become one of my go-to kitchen gadgets.
+If you aren’t familiar with it, sous vide cooking uses circulating water at a carefully controlled temperature to achieve incredible results.
+The best steaks, chicken, and eggs I’ve ever cooked were cooked in a sous vide.

 In the past, this method required a big machine and was most often used in restaurants.
 Most methods also use plastic bags to submerge the food in water (so I’d never tried it because we avoid plastic if at all possible).

 Now, thanks to smaller and much less expensive home sous vide immersion machines (like this one that I have), sous vide is possible at home!
 It is still a pretty expensive kitchen gadget, but I asked for it as a gift for a big-ish birthday (me=getting old!) and have used it a lot!

 After much experimentation, I’ve also found that this recipe is possible without a sous vide machine (although not quite as good).
 In fact you can do it three ways: